 Council manages 12 cemeteries and three crematoria catering for burials, cremations and memorials for ashes.
 The Hemmant, Mount Gravatt and Pinnaroo cemeteries offer a range of burial options.
 The remaining nine cemeteries are historic sites with limited burial options.

-To reflect the diversity of Brisbane residents, Council's cemeteries offer burial settings developed in cooperation with:
+Our locations cater to and reflect the diverse communities of Brisbane, offering burial settings developed in cooperation with:

 - Brisbane's Greek, Serbian and Russian Orthodox Churches